 A. Type of Submeter.

-(1) All submeters installed in compliance with these regulations shall be of a type and class to properly and accurately register gas consumption.
+(1) All submeters installed in compliance with these regulations shall be of a type and class to properly and accurately register electrical consumption.

-B. Charges for Gas.
-All charges for gas used by an occupant shall be calculated from the readings of the occupant's submeter.
+B. Charges for Electricity.
+All charges for electricity used by an occupant shall be calculated from the readings of his or her submeter.

 C. Meter Accuracy.
 All submeters in service shall be tested by the owner as provided by this chapter.

 D. Fast Submetering.
-If an occupant's submeter is found to be more than 2 percent fast at check flow, the owner shall:
+If an occupant's submeter is found to be more than 2 percent fast as a result of a test, the owner shall:

 (2) Make a refund or a credit to the occupant, if the adjustment so calculated exceeds $1.

-G. Undercharge Adjustment.
-If an occupant has been undercharged as a result of an incorrect submeter reading, incorrect calculation of the bill, incorrect submeter connection, stopped submeter or similar reasons, the amount of undercharge may be billed to the occupant.
+H. Undercharge Adjustment.
+If an occupant has been undercharged as a result of incorrect submeter reading, incorrect calculation of the bill, incorrect submeter connection, stopped submeter or similar reasons, the amount of undercharge may be billed to the occupant.

-H. Meter Test by Owner.
-Upon application by the occupant, the owner shall test the submeter for accuracy, at a laboratory approved by the Commission, with no charge to the occupant, provided that a test was not made in the past 18 months.
+I. Meter Test by Owner.
+Upon application by occupant, the owner shall test the submeter for accuracy, at a laboratory approved by the Commission or on-site with instruments approved by the Commission, with no charge to the occupant, provided that no test was made within the past 18 months.

-(1) A submeter may not be placed in service until it has been tested and approved by the owner at a laboratory approved by the Commission to an accuracy of 98.5100.5 percent.
+(1) A submeter may not be placed in service until it has been tested and adjusted by the owner at a laboratory approved by the Commission or on-site with instruments approved by the the Commission to within plus or minus 1 percent of 100 percent accuracy.